Palm Island mystery disease

-The Palm Island mystery disease, also known as hepatoenteritis and hepato-enteritis, was an outbreak of a hepatitis-like illness on Great Palm Island, Queensland, reported in 1979, associated in many cases with dehydration and bloody diarrhoea.
+The Palm Island mystery disease, also known as hepatoenteritis and hepato-enteritis, was an outbreak of a hepatitis-like illness on Great Palm Island, Queensland, reported in 1979, associated in many cases with dehydration and bloody diarrhea.
 148 people (138 children and 10 adults) of Aboriginal and Torres Strait Islander descent were affected.

 Causes

 The cause of the outbreak was determined to be the addition of excessive doses of copper sulfate to the water supply of Solomon Dam, which had been added to target a cyanobacteria bloom of Cylindrospermopsis raciborskii.
-The excessive dosing was following the use of least-cost contractors to control the algae, who were unqualified in the field.
+The excessive dosing was following the use of least-cost contractors, who were unqualified in the field, to control the algae.

 Toxins from the cyanobacteria itself had also been described as a possible cause.